 Wooooooo!
 The Arrival of The Nature Boy Ric Flair in the Dominican Republic

-On January 7th, 1982, Palacio de los Deportes Virgilio Travieso Soto was the site of what is still Jack Veneno’s most prestigious match.
+On January 7th, 1982, Palacio de los Deportes (sports palace or complex) Virgilio Travieso Soto was the site of what is still Jack Veneno’s most prestigious match.
 Weeks before this historical encounter, it seemed like it was the only thing people were talking about.
 It took place in front of more than 14,000 screaming fans in a venue that could only accommodate 10,000 (Jack Veneno says that the number was actually closer to 16,500).
 What is agreed upon is the multitude of thousands who could not get a ticket for the oversold venue that witnessed Jack Veneno’s "victory" over Ric Flair, who was the symbol of arrogance to them and was surely born with a "silver spoon in his mouth."

 In one interview, Jack Veneno says that getting Flair to come to the island proved complicated because Flair asked for $20,000 and 25% of the gate.
 In another more recent interview, Veneno claims the Nature Boy wanted $50,000 and 10% gross revenue (earnings before deducting expenses).
 Whether it was $20K, $50K, or somewhere in between, the amount had to be paid in advance and deposited into a U.S. bank account.
 Many point to Carlos Colon as the middleman in these negotiations because he was in charge of NWA sanctioned events in Central America and the Caribbean.
 Veneno claims that his payoff was a mere $7,000 compared to the large chunk Flair allegedly took home for this first match.
-This was not taking into account that the Nature Boy – who of course arrived in style in his private jet accompanied by three attractive blondes – was put up in a five-star hotel with all expenses paid along with one George Napolitano who was at the time editor for Wresting’s Main Event magazine.
+This was not taking into account that the Nature Boy – who of course arrived in style in his private jet accompanied by three attractive blondes – was put up in a five-star hotel with all expenses paid along with one George Napolitano who was at the time editor for Wresting’s Main Event magazine and a renowned sports and wrestling photojournalist.

 The atmosphere surrounding this match can only be compared to what was seen for classic boxing matches featuring Muhammed Ali in his prime going against the likes of Joe Frazier, George Foreman, and Sonny Liston, but combined with the furor of a soccer match between rival countries.

 As Flair was settling into his room at the Sheraton Hotel in Santo Domingo, George Napolitano, with his Brooklyn accent, encouraged him to look out the window.
-As recounted in Ric Flair’s autobiography, To Be The Man, "Pulling open the window shade, I saw about 30,000 people going wild in the street.
+As recounted in Ric Flair’s autobiography, To Be The Man, with Keith Elliot Greenberg, "Pulling open the window shade, I saw about 30,000 people going wild in the street.
 A guy who looked like a midget was jogging over a bridge, with a crowd cheering and jogging beside him.
 It was like a scene from Rocky."
 Flair continues, "Apparently, my opponent Jack Veneno was training for the biggest match of his life- a chance to bring glory to the Dominican Republic by winning the most prestigious wrestling championship in the world.
 My God, it was unbelievable."

 Once Flair was finally able to get into the venue past the thousands of fans outside, and after his taxi was tipped over, the match proceeded as normal as can be, until there was interference by Veneno’s eternal rival Relampago Hernández.
 While dressed as Santa Claus, Hernández interfered in Flair’s favor while Veneno had him in a sleeper hold.
 In later interviews, Hernández claims that he had planned this run-in for six months to spoil Veneno’s chance at becoming a world champion.
 Of course, the title cannot switch hands due to a disqualification.

-In wrestling, it is often difficult to decipher the true events and what is totally fiction, so I am forced to use the eternal cliche: "As the story goes" when trying to piece together the events and recount what we believe may well be the facts, and this, my readers, is where the confusion begins.
+In wrestling, it is often difficult to decipher the true events and what is totally fiction, so I am forced to use the eternal cliche: "As the story goes" when trying to piece together the events and recount what we believe may well be the facts, and this, my friends, is where the confusion begins.

 Ric Flair and Jack Veneno – Many Questions, Few Answers